planarnetwork/ssim2gtfs/README.md

 cat flights.ssim | ssim2gtfs > gtfs.zip
 ```

+## Notes

+The GTFS does not support many of the fields in the SSIM standard so there is a lot of information that is not retained.

+- An extended route type of [1100](https://developers.google.com/transit/gtfs/reference/extended-route-types) (air service) is used
+- All timezones are converted to UTC

 ## Contributing

 Issues and PRs are very welcome.
 To get the project set up run